ceterumnet/alpaca-web/docs/component-summary.md

 - **Recommendations**: Keep this component; ensure tests are added for this critical UI element
 - **Where Used**: App.vue

-#### Icon
+#### Icon System

+- **Status**: ✅ STANDARDIZED
-- **Usage**: Generic icon component used throughout the application
+- **Description**: Consolidated icon system that provides consistent SVG icons throughout the application
+- **Implementation**:
+  - Created a modular icon system in `src/components/icons/index.ts`
+  - Each icon is implemented as a Vue functional component using the `defineComponent` and `h` functions
+  - All icon components share a consistent API with `size` and `color` props
+  - Documentation provided in `src/components/icons/README.md`
-- **Tests**: None found specifically for this component
+- **Tests**: None specifically for icons, consider adding tests
-- **Recommendations**: Keep as a utility component, consider adding tests for critical icon functionality
-- **Where Used**: Widely used across many components including EnhancedPanelComponentMigrated, SettingsPanelMigrated, EnhancedCameraPanelMigrated, Button, AppSidebarMigrated, MainPanelsMigrated
+- **Components**:
+  - **Icon.vue**: Core component that wraps individual icon components with consistent styling
+  - **icons/index.ts**: Contains all icon definitions exported as individual components
+- **Usage Patterns**:
+  1. Direct import of specific icons: `import { Camera, Telescope } from '@/components/icons'`
+  2. Using the Icon component: `<Icon type="camera" />`
+- **Where Used**: Throughout the application in various components, especially in navigation, device controls, and UI elements
+- **Benefits**:
+  - Consistent styling and behavior across the application
+  - Centralized maintenance of icons
+  - Type-safe icon usage with TypeScript
+  - Smaller bundle size through code sharing

 #### Button